 The programme is equally suitable for those who wish to dedicate time to either changing the focus of their career, or who are considering a career in academia.

 With both full and part-time modes of study, the programme is suitable to those who wish to complete the course in one year and those who wish to combine studying with work over two years.

 Why St Mary's?

-- Access to faculty members with extensive experience in teaching, research and consultancy.
+- Access to tutorial and supervisory support from expert scholars with extensive experience in teaching, research and consultancy.

 - Access to excellent learning resources, including a dedicated library for Education students.
-The Naylor library has numerous study spaces, open access IT facilities and a cafe
+The Naylor library has numerous study spaces, open access IT facilities and a café;